- The example CorDapp

 We will deploy and run the CorDapp on four test nodes:

-- Notary, which hosts a validating notary service
+- Notary, which runs a notary service

 Because data is only propagated on a need-to-know basis, any IOUs agreed between PartyA and PartyB become “shared facts” between PartyA and PartyB only.
 PartyC won’t be aware of these IOUs.